canonical/vanilla-framework/templates/docs/patterns/search-and-filter.md

 ### Functionality

 <div class="p-notification--information">
-  <p class="p-notification__response" role="status">You will have to handle filtering the available chips yourself by removing or hiding chips that do not match.
+  <p class="p-notification__content" role="status">You will have to handle filtering the available chips yourself by removing or hiding chips that do not match.
 Unfortunately that is out of scope for this example but this can be handled for you by the <a href="#react">React component</a>.</p>
 </div>

 ## Import